abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

     Also, only [[ppmodel]] 1 and 2 are presently supported.

+Now let's have a look at the output results:

+{% dialog tests/tutorespfn/Refs/teph4zpr_gwpt_7.abo %}

-## Computing the ZPR with GWPT
+## Computing the ZPR with GWPT e-ph matrix elements

-In this section, we can finally compute the ZPR of MgO at the GWPT level using the results produced previously.
+In this section, we finally compute the ZPR of MgO at the GWPT level using the results produced previously.
-It is important to understand that at this level of the calculations there are few parameters that can be changed as this run is essentially a post-processing of the e-ph matrix elements stored in the GSTORE file.
+As you will see the calculation is much faster than the previous step as this run is essentially a post-processing of the data stored in the GSTORE file.
+The price to pay is that there are few parameters that can be changed as this level.
+In other words, the quality of the ZPR obtained here mainly depends on the density of the $\qq$- and $\pp$-meshes used in the previous section, the number of states ($n'$ index) and the different cutoff energies.
+In order to perform convergence studies, one should go back to the previous step, increase the relevant parameters and monitor how the ZPR is affected by these settings.
+This is left as excerise to the reader...

-Start the calculation by issuing:
+After this preamble, let us start the calculation by issuing:

 ```sh
 mpirun -n 4 abinit teph4zpr_gwpt_8.abi > teph4zpr_8.log 2> err &
 ```

 with the following input file:

 {% dialog tests/tutorespfn/Input/teph4zpr_gwpt_8.abi %}